Ira Steven Behr: Crash: Season 2

 In February 2009, Behr was named head writer for the Starz TV series Crash (based on the Paul Haggis film) as it headed into Season 2, which aired in the fall of 2009.
-After his disappointment at the cancellation of "The 4400" people were surprised that Behr chose to join the struggling show.
-He saw it as an opportunity as that they would be more open and willing to do things differently than if it had been a more successful show.
+After his disappointment at the cancellation of The 4400, people were surprised that Behr chose to join the struggling show.
+He saw it as an opportunity, as they would be more open and willing to do things differently than if it had been a more successful show.
 Lead actor Dennis Hopper died in May 2010 and the series was not renewed for a third season.

 Alphas

 In December 2010, Behr was appointed head writer, show runner, and executive producer for Syfy Channel's Alphas, for which a pilot, written by Zak Penn and Michael Karnow and directed by Jack Bender, had been produced.
-Behr oversaw the remaining 10 episodes of the 11 episode first season order.
+Behr oversaw the remaining ten episodes of the eleven-episode first season.

 Outlander

-From 2014 to 2016 Behr served as writer and co-executive producer on Outlander, alongside fellow Deep Space 9 contributor Ronald D. Moore.
+From 2014 to 2016, Behr served as writer and co-executive producer on Outlander, alongside fellow Deep Space Nine contributor Ronald D. Moore.